penzboti/nixos/readme.md

     - not zed bc of cross platform compatibility
     - full hyprland
     - bashrc
-- yazi config
 # manually installed
 - waybar config -> flake that
 - rofi style -> flake that (idk how i even did this)
 - swaync style -> flake that (i might know how i did this)
 - hyprlock style -> flake that
-- cross platform configs: nvim, bash scripts
+- cross platform configs in separate repo: nvim, ..
 - oh my posh theme -> i think you can apply it in conf.nix
 ## with GNOME-TWEAKS
 - bibata cursors